 Within some organizations, there are workers who think more about themselves than they do the goals of the organization.
 Sometimes, these workers will join together into small groups and are sometimes inattentive, perhaps even destructive, to the needs of others or the organization itself (Cropanzano, Howes, Grandey, & Toth, 1997).
 These individuals and groups navigate towards personal or group goals and rewards instead of toward department or even organizational goals.
 This tends to make operations and decisions made within the organization more stressful, volatile and less predictable.

-Due in great part to the unpredictable and sometime destructive nature of organizational politics, a systematic decision making model must be adopted by the organization in order to leverage the irrational models being utilized by those who engage in the political process.
+Due in great part to the unpredictable and sometimes destructive nature of organizational politics, a systematic decision-making model must be adopted by the organization in order to leverage the irrational models being utilized by those who engage in the political process.
 The organization must then mitigate the potential damage caused by the actions of those who act upon irrational decisions for personal gain.
 This is often much easier said than done.

 Organizational Decision Making